 The disadvantages include:

-little or no cash from closing available for retirement
+- little or no cash from closing available for retirement

-increased (and continued) financial risk
+- increased (and continued) financial risk

-required owner involvement in company post-closing
+- required owner involvement in company post-closing

-children’s inability or unwillingness to assume the ownership role
+- children’s inability or unwillingness to assume the ownership role

-the family issues that surround treating all children fairly or equally
+- the family issues that surround treating all children fairly or equally

 2. Transfer to key employee(s).
 With this type of transfer, you hope to achieve the same objectives as when transferring the business to a family member, with the added goal of achieving financial security (albeit potentially over time).
 Disadvantages of this route resemble those in family transfers and include employees’ possible inability or unwillingness to assume ownership.